Richardaeld/Fat_Racoon_Kitchen/README.md

     + Using if expressions, that:
         + Replace blank sections (missing database data) with filler templates.
         + Add a specific banner on random recipe.
-        + etc....
+        + Etc....
     + Using for expressions, that:
-        + Generate list data for recipe lists, recipe ingredient lists, recipe step lists, etc....
+        + Generate list data for recipe lists.
+        + Generate recipe ingredient lists.
+        + Etc....

 + I want to showcase my JS abilities, by:
     + Creating carousel JS logic.
     + Creating pagination JS logic.
-    + Creating validation JS logic that:
+    + Creating validation JS logic, that:
         + Checks character length.
         + Checks for allowable characters.
         + Compares two passwords to be sure they match.